Maghnie/docs/glossary.md

 ### Role

-A role is a bundle of permissions that define and limit resource access [company](glossary.md#company)- or [project](glossary.md#project)-wide.
+A role is a bundle of permissions that define and limit resource-access [company](glossary.md#company)- or [project](glossary.md#project)-wide.
 A special "admin" role with all permissions is created automatically for each company and project.

 ### **Tag**

-A short piece of information that can be attached to an [ instanced component ](glossary.md#instanced-component)or [datapoint](glossary.md#datapoint).
+A short piece of information that can be attached to an [instanced component](glossary.md#instanced-component) or [datapoint](glossary.md#datapoint).
 A tag has a key and a value, e.g., `unit=degreeCelsius` or `writable=False`.

 ### **Time series**